usf-cs272-fall2022/usf-cs272-fall2022.github.io/_general/getting-started-with-github.md

   - Apply for the [**GitHub Student Developer Pack**](https://education.github.com/pack) after adding your university emails to your account.

 You can see the [instructor's profile page](https://github.com/sjengle) for an example.
-When done with this class, you'll be able to show off your Github profile to potential employers.
+When done with this class, you'll be able to show off your GitHub profile to potential employers.

 <i class="fas fa-info-circle"></i>
-Using your Github username and password authentication [no longer an option for authentication](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) via the command-line.
+Using your GitHub username and password authentication [no longer an option for authentication](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) via the command-line.
 {: .notification }

 ## Setup Repository Access